 Brachial plexus injuries in infants are typically a result of traction on the nerves going to the arm during birth.
 It is one of the most common injuries during the birthing process.
 The injury may involve one or more of the nerves that go to the shoulder, arm, or hand.
 The injury may be a mild stretch injury from which most children will make a very good recovery to more severe injuries from which children are much less likely to recover.
 Infants with brachial plexus injuries should begin physical therapy shortly after birth.

-Brachial plexus injuries in older children and adults
+Brachial plexus injuries in older children

 Page reviewed on: Nov 19, 2009